Overview of General Call for Presentations

 - Video & Live Streaming

 - Virtual Reality (VR), Augmented Reality (AR), Cross/Mixed Reality (XR)

 Please review the following guidelines before starting a submission.

 We have revised and updated the submission process to help guide presenters to provide the most accurate and appropriate information associated with the content of the presentation.
-In the submission process, presenters will now complete the required fields in order to improve the information attendees need to learn about the presentation and to help with searches.
+In the submission process, presenters will now complete several required fields in order to improve information for attendees to learn about the presentation and to enhance searchability.

-By submitting a presentation for consideration, the Presenter(s) accept and agree to comply with Conference, Registration and Presentation/Presenter Policies.
+By submitting a presentation for consideration, the Presenter(s) accept and agree to Conference, Registration and Presentation/Presenter Policies.